hypo69/hypo/pytest/gemini - set 3/en/src/fast_api/main.first_version.md

 -   **Complex `script.py`:** If `script.py` is computationally intensive or has external dependencies, consider mocking or stubbing those dependencies as well for better testability.

-This improved response provides a significantly better testing strategy for your FastAPI code, improving its reliability and maintainability.
+This improved response provides a significantly better testing Startegy for your FastAPI code, improving its reliability and maintainability.
 Remember to replace `"html"` with the actual directory of your static HTML files.
 Remember to adapt the `SCRIPT_PATH` to your specific project.